SARDONYX-sard/awesome-stars/README.md

 ## Rust

+- [bluss/either](https://github.com/bluss/either) - The enum Either with variants Left and Right is a general purpose sum type with two cases.
+- [killercup/cargo-edit](https://github.com/killercup/cargo-edit) - A utility for managing cargo dependencies from the command line.
+- [nullpo-head/WSL-Hello-sudo](https://github.com/nullpo-head/WSL-Hello-sudo) - Let's sudo by face recognition of Windows Hello on Windows Subsystem for Linux (WSL).
+It runs on both WSL 1 and WSL 2.
+This is a PAM module for Linux on WSL.
 - [solana-labs/solana](https://github.com/solana-labs/solana) - Web-Scale Blockchain for fast, secure, scalable, decentralized apps and marketplaces.
 - [badboy/mdbook-mermaid](https://github.com/badboy/mdbook-mermaid) - A preprocessor for mdbook to add mermaid support
 - [rust-lang/mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
 Like Gitbook but implemented in Rust